 What parent doesn’t want their child do reach their full potential?

-We all want them to get the best grades possible and have as many opportunities open to them later in life.
+We all want them to get the best grades possible and have as many opportunities later in life.
 Right?

-There is now masses of research that supports the view that active kids perform better academically.
+There is substantial research that supports the view that active kids perform better academically.

 Obviously there are many other reasons why being active and getting enough exercise is important for youngsters.
 Childhood obesity figures in Australia are, quite frankly, alarming.
 But over the past couple of years, research studies across the globe have been pumping out stats to show that exercise not only has physical benefits, but mental benefits too.